demirdegerli/reddit-video-maker/README.md

 ### Install ImageMagick
 Go to the [ImageMagick download page](https://imagemagick.org/script/download.php) and install the right one.

+### Install FFmpeg
+Install the right one from the [FFmpeg download page](https://ffmpeg.org/download.html).

+There are tons of guides explaining how to install FFmpeg on Internet.
+Follow one of these.

+_Note: Windows users may need to add FFmpeg to the path._

 **This is required for converting texts to image.**